 "I was driving in a white neighborhood and they wanted to know why I was there and what right I had to be there," said Evans.
 "They pulled me over, held me for an hour and it was just because of the color of my skin."

-Pastor Darrell Scott of The New Spirit Revival Center in Cleveland, Ohio, recently spoke on Capitol Hill about the need for law enforcement to end racial profiling along with excessive force.
+Pastor Darrell Scott of The New Spirit Revival Center in Cleveland, Ohio, spoke on Capitol Hill a few years ago about the need for law enforcement to end racial profiling along with excessive force.

 Scott also enlightened Congress on the reasons behind "The Talk" that black families often have.